adonisjs/legacy-docs/3.0/views.md

 {% endmacro %}
 ```

-Can you can use this macro.
+Now you can use this macro.

 ##### resources/views/home.nunjucks
 ```twig